Project 2: Finding Relationships in Baseball

 - A short summary of work must be submitted in the comments in Canvas wwhen you submit the URL.
 Rate your own work on a scale of 1-5.
 1 being poor and 5 being excellent.
 Include a short description of why you rated your work the way you did.

-Your report should be written in quarto markdown files and pushed to GitHub.
-Submit a URL of the rendered project in Canvas.
-(Do not submit the URL to the GitHub .qmd
+Your report should be written in quarto markdown files and rendered to an HTML File.
+Upload the HTML file in Canvas.
+(Do not submit the .qmd

 file)